Gozala/workspace/pages/Service DID vs Provider DID.md

 	- In theory we could use [[did:dns]] or [[did:web]] methods but they introduce additional IO step space for concurrency issues.
 Furthermore when validating old transactions it would be impossible to tell if [[did:key]] used to be associated with at the time of transaction or not.
 	- Alternatively we could embed DID document itself, but then how do we verify that it's not a fake document.
 - Another alternative could be to have short lived [[Service DID]]s that could be resolved by agent on every sessions e.g. from domain name.
 	- 💔 This introduces hidden complexity from having to do IO to possible race conditions on rotation.
-Furthermore it creates various attacks possible that were described in
+Furthermore it creates various attacks possible that would not be possible if resolving [[did:key]]s were not needed.
 -